-If the extension is due to the participant's failure to provide information necessary to decide the appeal, the extended time period for review of the participant's claim will not begin until the participant provides the necessary information.
+If the extension is due to the participant's failure to provide information necessary to decide the appeal, the extended time period for review of the participant's claim will be tolled beginning with the date the plan notifies the participant of the missing information, and will not begin until the participant provides the necessary information.
 If the participant does not provide the requested information within 45 days, a decision on the review of the participant's claim may be based on the information that has been received.